birchb1024/frangipanni/README.md

 ```
   -breaks string
-        Characters to slice lines with. e.g. '/:_'
+        Characters to slice lines with.
   -chars
-        Slice line after each character.
+        Slice line after every character.
   -counts
-        Print number of matches at the end of the line or
+        Print number of matches at the end of the line.
-        add `__count__ : NNN` to each JSON object.
   -depth int
         Maximum tree depth to print. (default 2147483647)
   -format string